Advance Australia Fair

 "Advance Australia Fair" is the national anthem of Australia.
-Written by Scottish-born composer Peter Dodds McCormick, the song was first performed as a patriotic song in Australia in 1878.
-It replaced "God Save the Queen" as the official national anthem in 1974, following a nationwide opinion survey, only for "God Save the Queen" to be reinstated in January 1976.
-However, a plebiscite to choose the national song in 1977 preferred "Advance Australia Fair", which was in turn reinstated as the national anthem in 1984.
-"God Save the King/Queen" became known as the royal anthem, and is used at public engagements attended by the King or members of the British royal family.
-The lyrics of the 1984 version of "Advance Australia Fair" were modified from McCormick's original and its verses were trimmed down from four to two.
-In January 2021, the lyrics were changed once again.
+Written by Scottish-born Australian composer Peter Dodds McCormick, the song was first performed as a patriotic song in Australia in 1878.
+It replaced "God Save the Queen" as the official national anthem by the Whitlam government in 1974, following an indicative opinion survey.
+The subsequent Fraser government reinstated "God Save the Queen" as the national anthem in January 1976 alongside three other "national songs": "Advance Australia Fair", "Waltzing Matilda" and "Song of Australia".
+Later in 1977 a plebiscite to choose the "national song" preferred "Advance Australia Fair".
+This was subsequently proclaimed the national anthem in 1984 by the Hawke government.
+"God Save the Queen" became the royal anthem (later "God Save the King" on the accession of King Charles III), and is used at public engagements attended by the King or members of the royal family.

+The lyrics of the 1984 version of "Advance Australia Fair" were significantly modified from McCormick's original, only retaining a now gender neutral version of the first verse and using a second verse first sung in 1901 at Federation.
+In January 2021, the official lyrics were changed once again, in recognition of the long habitation of Indigenous Australians.

+The most common version typically performed at official functions today is a 1986 arrangement by the Hungarian-born composer Thomas Tycho.